kiwibrowser/src/README.md

 ### Prepare the first build

-To prepare initial setup run:
+To prepare initial setup run from ~/chromium/src:

     gclient runhooks